klab-aizu/alumni_voices/guidance.md

 Thank you for participating in this survey.
 Your responses will help us improve our group environment and support future students.

 Please fill out the following questions and submit your responses via this GitHub repository (commit directly or create a pull-request from anonymous account if you want to stay anonymous).
+Note: please remove the codeblock (```) in the following questions.

 ```
 # Your Name | Graduation Year